A known limitation of this release:

 reversion of the partially executed

-TABLE would fail with the same result.
+TABLE failed with the same result.

 The bug fix temporarily disables